Want to learn Samatha meditation technique?

 If you want a very quick answer to how to do Samatha meditation technique, it’s this: focus on an object that creates positive mental states.

-For instance, breathing is calm and centring.
+- The breath is calming and centring.
 When you meditate on your breath you calm and centre your mind.

 - Running water is free and flowing.
 When you meditate on running water you free your mind and create flow.